-The only exception to this rule is if, when FullStory deletes Product analytics data, all the data for a particular a user is deleted, all of the "user tip data" for that user will also be deleted.
+The only exception to this rule is if, when FullStory deletes user data, all of the data for a particular a user is deleted, all of the "user tip data" for that user will also be deleted.
 This happens if someone visits your site once and never comes back.
 For example, let's say you have 12 months of Product analytics retention.
 A customer visits on January 1 but doesn't return to your site.
-The next year, 12 months later, the analytic data for that customer will be deleted, including the First seen value of January 1 for that customer.
+The next year, 12 months later, both the session and analytic data for that customer will be deleted, including the First seen value of January 1 for that customer.
 If the same customer returns to the site in the next year, FullStory will now report their First seen value as the more recent date.

 Hopefully you never come across a scenario this complex!
 But if you do, the above explanation should come in handy.